Making-Sense-Info/Presentations/20250320-unece-ssg/slides.md

 - Easily and intuitively create all ArchiMate elements, relations and views
 - Initially funded by JISC (UK)
 - Actively maintained: version 5.5 published in January 2025

+Note:
+Very easy to use
+Hides some ArchiMate complexities (e.g. relations)

 ---